 Single French Horns (F/Bb)

 The most basic type of French Horn is the Single, so called as it only has one length of tubing and three rotary valves.
 They are available in F or Bb.
 The different pitch is down to the fundamental length of the instrument.
 The F horn (12 feet) is longer while the Bb (8 feet) is shorter, so sounds higher in pitch.
 There are different schools of thought about which instrument beginners should start on.
 Some teachers prefer F and some Bb.
 On the whole the Bb single Horn is more popular in the UK.

-The other big difference between the two is their natural harmonics (how many/which notes can be played in open position), with more notes able to be produced on the F horn than the Bb when none of the rotor valves are engaged.
-It is more difficult to produce/centre individual notes on the F horn as the potential options are closer together.
+The other big difference between the two is their natural harmonics, (how many/which notes can be played in open position.)
+The F horn can produce more notes than the Bb when none of the rotor valves are engaged.
+However, it is more difficult to produce/centre individual notes on the F horn as the potential options are closer together.
 The notes are easier to pitch on a Bb horn but the quality of sound is not quite as pure.

-Compensating Double Horns
+Compensating Double French Horns

 Compensating Horns are a kind of ‘half way house’ between the Single and Double.
 They have one main set of Bb tubing and some additional tubing to change it into F. There is again an additional rotor valve but instead of simply switching between two sets of tubing it also routes the air through this extra tubing to effectively make it an F horn.

 This enables the instrument to be played like a Double horn but as there is less tubing they are cheaper to produce.
 Combined with the weight reduction these make them an ideal instrument for an advancing student.
 The downside of a Compensating is that it doesn’t offer the level of secure tuning and natural harmonics available on a Full Double.

 Triple French Horn